ihdia/docvisor/README.md

 There are two main components of the OCR Layout provided in the docvisor tool:

-**Text to Image Selection:** The user can select a substring of the text, and the corresponding portion in the image gets highlighted.
+**Text Selection:** The user can select a substring of the text, and the corresponding portion in the image gets highlighted.

 Note: This component will only work if you have attentions for your model.